 Programmer Response: Probable user error.
-Make sure that all control field types are specified as either CH, ZD, PD, FI, BI, or FL.
-Correct any errors and execute the job step again.
+Make sure that all control field types are specified as either CH, ZD, PD, FI, BI, or job step again.
 If the problem recurs, do the following before calling IBM for programming support:

-- Make sure that MSGLEVEL= (1, 1) was - specified in the JOB statement.
-Make sure that the PARM parameter of the EXEC statement contained the DIAG and MSG=AP subparameters.
+- Make sure that MSGLEVEL=(1,1) was specified in the JOB statement. - Make sure that the PARM parameter of the EXEC statement contained the DIAG and MSG=AP subparameters.
 (If applicable, the CORE parameter should also be included in the EXEC statement.) - Make sure that a SYSABEND DD statement was included for the failing job step.Have the associated job stream and - master console log available. - Note the amount of main storage specified at sort/merge generation, and have this value available.